General Information About Workers\Compensation

-The workers' compensation system evolved quickly after the turn of the 20th century in this country.
+The workers’ compensation system evolved quickly after the turn of the 20th century in this country.
 Along with the industrial revolution came bigger, faster, and more complex machinery, and many more work place hazards.
-Congress passed the Workers' Compensation Act for federal employees in 1908.
-Each state has now passed workers' compensation laws providing both replacement income and medical expenses caused by injuries that occur on the job, as well as occupational diseases or diseases specifically caused by something unique to the workplace.
-While the workers' compensation program is national, the states are responsible for implementing it, which means that every aspect, from who is eligible to the process of filing claims, varies according to the laws of the state in which you live.
+Congress passed the Workers’ Compensation Act for federal employees in 1908.
+Each state has now passed workers’ compensation laws providing benefits for workplace injuries and illness.

-These laws were initially put in place to balance the rights of workers and employers and provide a basic good for society as a whole, as a way to settle differences quickly and privately.
-Both the employer and employee give up some legal rights under the workers' compensation laws of the various states.
+These laws were initially put in place to balance the rights of workers and employers and provide a way to settle differences quickly and privately.
+Both the employer and employee give up some legal rights under the workers’ compensation laws of the various states.
 The employee gives up the right to go to court and sue his employer for on-the-job injuries which, in some states, could be for unlimited amounts of damages (although many states have passed laws capping the amount of damages).
-Instead, the worker is entitled to receive a certain recovery, based upon fixed maximums set by the various states.
+Instead, the worker is entitled to receive a definite award, based upon fixed maximums set by the various states.

-In return, employers give up the right to challenge the employee's negligence, if any, which may have contributed to the injury or illness.
-The workers' compensation systems are considered "no-fault" systems.
-Employers finance the system primarily through insurance premiums, although in some states, companies are allowed to self-insure, which means that they pay all claims themselves.
+In return, employers give up the right to deny responsibility due to potential negligence by the employee that may have contributed to the injury.
+The workers’ compensation systems are considered “no-fault” systems.
+Employers finance the system primarily through insurance premiums, although in some states, companies may self-insure, which means that they pay all claims themselves.

-For a work-related injury, you may be eligible for compensation for any of the injuries listed below:
+There are four different types of work-related injuries that qualify for workers’ compensation.
+You may be eligible for compensation for any of the injuries listed below:

 - Any physical injury on the job, which can include exposure to dust, toxins, hearing loss caused by workplace and repetitive motion injury – such as carpal tunnel.